 America is the home of unhealthy food.
 It’s the place where there is a program entitled “Man Vs Food.”
 And, some of the challenges don’t seem that demanding.
 That is how familiar the public is with eating heart-busting meals such as burgers and ribs and deep-fried catfish.
 Although the majority of the country suffers from obesity, there are pockets which are healthy.

 Maine is in the Northeast and it has a traditional diet of seafood because of its location.
 Venture to the tip of the east coast and you’ll find a mix of tasty lobster and crab and anything else which gets caught up in the net.
 Plus, it’s cheap as there is plenty to go around.
 New Orleans is another fantastic place to eat thanks to its history.
 Situated in the Deep South, it has French Colonial roots the restaurants’ menus reflect this fact.

-If wine is your thing, you can head to the Great Lakes.
-Www.HermannWineTrail.com has info, but the likes of Missouri and Michigan are wine hubs.
+If wine is your thing, the States actually have some hotspots for aficionados.
+Www.HermannWineTrail.com has more info on the likes of Missouri as a hub for vintners in the US – you could even trek the Ozark mountains afterward if you wanted to work it off!
 As any doctor will tell you, a glass of red is good for heart health.
 Just don’t drink the vineyard dry!

 Swedes are the envy of the world.
 With their blonde, flowing locks and slim bodies, they are the ideal picture of beauty.
 But, Swedish people don’t have an innate gene which makes them gorgeous.
 No, it’s down to their lifestyle as they exercise lots and eat healthily.
 This makes Sweden one of the healthy eating destinations.